s9w/preTeX/README.md

 # preTeX

 preTeX is a small Python (2 and 3) LaTeX preprocessor, designed to make LaTeX syntax more expressive and thereby the writing process faster and the code more readable.
 It consists of a number of "transformations", which are really Regex-powered replacements.
-It's focused on math, since for the rest the is the most excellent Pandoc.
+It's focused on math.
 Example:

 ```latex
  in: The limit $\sum_i=0 ^ N+1 q_i.. p. \frac a+b x^2-1$
 out: The limit $\sum_{i=0}^{N+1} \ddot{q_i} \dot{p} \frac{a+b}{x^2-1}$
 ```

-This is not intended to replace LaTeX macros (newcommand etc), but rather enable things that are impossible or very tedious to do otherwise.
+This is not intended to replace LaTeX macros (`\newcommand` etc), but rather enable things that are impossible or very tedious to do otherwise.
 To use, supply an input file and an optional output file. you can also exclude transformations.

 ```
 python pretex.py thesis.tex